CoinFabrik/geppetto/README.md

 1. Download the repository and open your terminal.
 2. Navigate to the repository directory and install dependencies with `poetry install`.
 3. Run the application by entering `poetry run geppetto` in the terminal.

-Enjoy interacting with ChatGPT-4 and DALL-E-3 on Slack!

 ## Docker deployment
 To run geppetto in a docker container, when you have Docker and Docker compose installed: